 I am a former geography teacher, working for 16 years at schools in Birmingham, London and most recently Warwickshire, where I was also Key Stage 3 co-ordinator for Geography.
-I have a Masters in Education and I am currently studying for an MSc in Wildlife and Conservation Management on a part time basis.
+I have a Masters in Education and I have recently completed a diploma, part of an MSc in Wildlife and Conservation Management on a part time basis.

-I also work for Forestry England, initially this was as a volunteer where I shadowed a Community Ranger, but now in a part time position, where I manage visitors, maintain trails, and work with volunteers at a site in the National Forest.
+I recently worked for Forestry England, initially this was as a volunteer where I shadowed a Community Ranger, and then in a part time position, where I manage visitors, maintain trails, and work with volunteers at a site in the National Forest.

-I work Wednesdays and Fridays for Leicester City Council as an Eco-schools Education Officer, where I will mainly be supporting schools to move through the Bronze, Silver and Green Flag Eco-Schools awards.
+I now work full time for Leicester City Council as an Eco-schools Education Officer, where I will mainly be supporting schools to move through the Eco-Schools awards.
 I look forward to working with the staff and young people of schools in Leicester.

 Marc Tench, Eco-Schools Education Officer